 In this case, the physical forces are greatest at the back of the last trailer.
 Due to the high center of mass, these forces tip the trailer over instead of causing the tires to slide sideways on the pavement as they would with a car or light truck.
 The twisting force propagates along the combination and eventually the whole unit is laying on it's side.

 Here's a good example of what happens courtesy of a dash cam:

 The tires of the rear trailer leave a curved black mark on the pavement that end in a sharp hook when the tire first lays flat on the pavement.
 The videos of this showed smoke coming off of the tire as the tremendous forces between it and the pavement generated heat.

 As you might imagine, there were 2x4s everywhere!

 Incidentally, if you are able to show where the truck is laying completely on it's side and where it slides to after that, you can do a slide to stop calculation to corroborate the tipover speed calculation.

 Get out your measuring tapes.
 What is needed now is the height of the center of mass of the load on the trailer, the track width of the trailer and the radius of curvature of the tiremark.
 Plug that data into the formula and you know how fast the truck was going when it tipped over.

 We were doing this on a flat surface and did not have to measure the grade to account for it's influence in the result.

 Testing sessions are a regular part of a collision investigator's career and one that I found both interesting and challenging.
-The RCMP's collision reconstruction program in E Division (British Columbia) brings together the police, engineers and academics to research and refine the process of investigating serious collisions on our highways.
+The RCMP's Integrated Collision Analysis and Reconstruction Service (ICARS) in E Division (British Columbia) brings together the police, engineers and academics to research and refine the process of investigating serious collisions on our highways.